mupafi80/Algorithm_for_Vision-Based_Navigation_of_Underwater_Vehicles/README.md

 # Algorithm for Vision-Based Navigation of Underwater Vehicles
-In this repository, we present a computer vision algorithm designed to estimate the relative position of a camera in relation to an LED light marker, optimized for observation at short distances in both low-light and bright subaquatic environments.
-This algorithm was developed as part of the master thesis of MSc Isaac Alejandro García Briones.
+This repository presents a computer vision algorithm developed to estimate the relative position of a camera in relation to an LED light marker.
+The algorithm is optimized for short-distance observations in both low-light and bright underwater environments.
+It was created as part of the master's thesis by MSc Isaac Alejandro García Briones.

 The marker detection in the frame is observer in the following image